We Are Open & Seeing Patients || We Do COVID-19 PCR Testing. To book an appointment, click here.

 You may have vivid dreams or experience shouting or moving while sleeping.
 This can disrupt your sleep and may also cause injury.
 This is due to a REM sleep behaviour disorder which causes people to act out their dreams.
 Depression and drowsiness can lead to increased sleeping during the day.

-There are other symptoms of DLB that a person might experience, including depression, issues with language, and problems exercising judgement.
+There are other symptoms of DLB that a person might experience, including depression, issues with language, and problems exercising judgment.
 Memory loss can be a symptom of DLB, but it’s not as severe in patients with DLB as it is in patients with Alzheimer’s disease, and it tends to occur later on as the disease spreads.

 It’s possible for people to experience symptoms that come and go, particularly in the early stages.
 For some people, the symptoms can remain constant, but in most people, they are not until the condition becomes more advanced and pronounced.